GeorgeSakUOM/thesis_public/automatic_maec_ioc/sandbox/README.rst

 ------------
 Run setup.py

-- cuckoopath cuckoo_path   path of cuckoo directory
+- -cuckoopath cuckoo_path   path of cuckoo directory
-- inetsimpath inetsimpath   path of inetsim directory
+- -inetsimpath inetsimpath   path of inetsim directory
 - host server_host  remote  access server address
 - port server_port  remote  access server port
 - initserveraddr initserveraddr   init server address
 - initserverport initserverport   init server address
 - h   help

     - if cuckoopath is not provided, default cuckoo path has the value  '/opt/cuckoo'
     - if inetsimpath is not provided,default inetsimpath has the value '/opt/inetsim/'
     - if host is not provided, default server host has the value 'localhost'
     - if path is not provided, default server port has the value 5000
     - if initserveraddr is not provided, default init server address has the value 'localhost'
     - if initserverport is not provided, default init server port has the value 8000

 Futures changes can be inserted manually into serrver.conf file.